OlivierJanssen1/blackmanracialedition/README.md

 # Step 3.
 Don't Escape from the White man (👨🏻)
          ↳ The White man is here to help you.
 Don't shoot him
 # Step 4.
 Shoot the Black man's food (🍗)
-         ↳ By shooting the chicken the Black man can't eat anymore so he can't breath like George Floyd
+         ↳ By shooting the chicken the Black man can't eat anymore so he can't breath like GeorgeFloyd
 # Step 5.
 Enjoy killing the Black man !